 A black swan event in financial terms is an unpredictable event that is beyond what is normally expected in the markets, and can potentially have very severe consequences.

 Such events are characterised by their extreme rarity, their severe impact, and the widespread financial damage that ensues.

 As I write this website today, we are in the middle of the Covid-19 pandemic of 2020-2021, where most of the world has been in an unprecedented “lockdown”, which is obviously not very good for business, or stock markets.

 If you looked at the world index in March 2020, it would show the dramatic and sudden collapse of the stock markets during the last week of March 2020.
 Billions, if not trillions of Pounds and Dollars were lost from the markets during that week, and every stock market investor in the world will have suffered some degree of losses.

-Interestingly, the graph also shows the remarkable recovery of the markets to where they originally were, in just under five months.
+Interestingly, a graph of the FTSE100 also shows the remarkable recovery of the markets to where they originally were, in just under five months.
 Inexperienced investors may have panicked and sold out with such an event, crystallising their losses, whereas more experienced investors will have used this opportunity to buy more assets at reduced prices.